 Date of Authorship for this Version

 Kronman, Anthony Townsend, "The Second Driker Forum for Excellence in the Law" (1995).
 Faculty Scholarship Series.
-Paper 1056.
+1056.